 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 /10

 Joan Crawford: Queen of the Silver Screen Blogathon 2019, No 23 and Always a Bridesmaid Blogathon 2019 No 49

 This film review was added to Pale Writer 2 and The Poppity‘s Joan Crawford: Queen of the Silver Screen Blogathon.
-It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon Other films with this cast include Robert Vaughn in S.O.B. and The Towering Inferno.
+It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon.
+Other films with this cast include Robert Vaughn in S.O.B., The Spy with My Face and The Towering Inferno.
 Leo G Carroll in North by Northwest.
 Herbert Lom in The Secret of Dorian Gray and Asylum.
-Telly Savalas in The Cartier Affair and Beyond the Poseidon Adventure.
+Telly Savalas in The Cartier Affair, Kelly’s Heroes, Buona Sera Mrs Campbell and Beyond the Poseidon Adventure.